deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 With their charge safely delivered to his place in the chamber, Murray and Firth did fine statue impressions and became part of the scenery at the edge of the hall, alongside their counterparts from the other Dominion species.

-Knight would admit to some small private pleasure as many of the other honor guards…subtly gave then room.
+Knight would admit to some small private pleasure as many of the other honor guards subtly gave them room.

 His spot on the floor was among a cluster of four at one end of the chamber alongside, in descending order of seniority, the Corti, the Rauwrhyr and the Gao.
 It was a potent faction: the Corti brought the gravitas of the Dominion’s most advanced and wealthy member, while the Gao and humanity were arguably the two mightiest militaries in the room.